About

 To become a Champion

-• One must be the head of an organization, permanent mission, or institution.
+- One must be the head of an organisation, permanent mission, or institution.

-To join the network, Champions sign the IGC Panel Parity Pledge , the IGC Gender-Based Violence Pledge and undertake two S.M.A.R.T. commitments per year to advance gender equality in their organization or programmatic work.
+To join the network, Champions sign the IGC Panel Parity Pledge, the IGC Gender-Based Violence Pledge and undertake two S.M.A.R.T. commitments per year to advance gender equality in their organisation or programmatic work.
 Champions report annually on their commitments.
 More information can be found here.

 Collaboration and impact

-• Champions participate in bi-annual meetings of the IGC network to share experiences and strategize on how to best achieve our goals.
+- Champions participate in bi-annual meetings of the IGC network to share experiences and strategise on how to best achieve our goals.

-• Each Champion assigns a Focal Point from their organization to work on the implementation of the Champion’s commitments and represent the Champion within the larger IGC network.
+- Each Champion assigns a Focal Point from their organisation to work on the implementation of the Champion’s commitments and represent the Champion within the larger IGC network.
 Focal Points attend quarterly meetings to keep abreast of and share best practices, policy developments and events.

-• IGC Impact Groups are led directly by Champions in order to create a strong mandate with a clearly defined set of actions and objectives in a specific sphere of influence.
-Current Impact Groups focus on Trade, Representation, Disarmament, Justice, Climate and other.
+- IGC Impact Groups are led directly by Champions in order to create a strong mandate with a clearly defined set of actions and objectives in a specific sphere of influence.
+Current Impact Groups focus on Climate, Digital and New Emerging Technologies, Disarmament, Representation, and Women, Peace and Security.

 Governance